jtbrown21/SERFF-Analytics/docs/README.md

 ```

 Reports are generated for a single state at a time.
 Use the optional `--month` flag to target a specific month (`YYYY-MM`).
 The output file name now includes the state and month for clarity.

+## Troubleshooting

+If you encounter an error like `duckdb.duckdb.IOException: IO Error: Cannot open file` when generating reports, the database file is likely missing.
+Run `python scripts/init_database.py` to create an empty database or `python scripts/sync_demo.py` to pull data from Airtable.